Model Town Humak: Sectors

 Schools and mosques are abundant throughout the town, with one in Humak Zimni being particularly prominent due to its large graveyard.

 "Children Welfare School" is one of the government schools responsible for educating and training of children up to age seven.

 Humak Sharqi

 Humak Sharqi is located on the eastern entrance to the town and is the oldest sector.
 It is considered as the heart of Model Town Humak.
-The area is mostly residential, having main and the most important commercial areas like Ghee Mill Bazar, Rehmaniya Market, Raja Market and some main shops are Baba G Cook, Good Well Bakery, Madani Bakey, Ahsan cloth House, Chaudary Hardware store etc.
+The area is mostly residential, having main and the most important commercial areas like Ghee Mill Bazar, Rehmaniya Market, Raja Market and some main shops are Baba G Cook, Good Well Bakery, Madani Bakey, Ahsan cloth House, Hafiz Muhammad Waseem house, Chaudary Hardware store etc.

 Humak Gharbi

 The western region of Humak is mostly commercial.
 There are also two government schools.
 There is also main Quba market in Humak Gharbi sector.
 Some main shops in Quba Market are, Al Madina Cloth House, Waleed General Store, and Masha Allah General Store.